 Other practical issues: Contaminants such as sulphur and arsenic were found to inhibit treatment in earlier development stages, although it is unclear whether this problem persists.

 State of commercialization: Commercial-scale GPCR facilities have operated in Canada and Australia.
-The GPCR facility in Australia operated for more than five years until 2000.
+The GPCR facility in Kwinana, Western Australia operated for more than five years until 2000 by which time it has treated most of the PCB stockpiles for that state and a significant quantity of POPs wastes from other Australian states.
 In the United States, there is a plan to build a GPCR synthetic diesel facility in Fauquier County, Virginia, with a daily processing capacity of 200 Mg.

 (g) Hazardous waste incineration